jmuss07/Automated-Sign-Language/README.md

 [Box video](https://user-images.githubusercontent.com/71345201/153231564-8eb38302-19f0-4cc2-9da3-be119849be5e.mp4)

 Now, it's time to move onto the design of the final hand.
-The ADA v1.1 hand is made of a lot of
+The ADA v1.1 hand is made of a lot of Ninjaflex, too much for our project's budget.
+The final phase 2 goal is to cut this down.

+_PLACEHOLDER_ DESCRIBE HOW NINJAFLEX IN HAND WILL BE CUT DOWN

 ## Phase 3